AmpliconSuite/AmpliconSuiteAggregator/README.md

 ## How to run
   - If using local CLI:
-    -  Running aggregator: `python3 /path/to/AmpliconSuiteAggregator/path/src/AmpliconSuiteAggregator.py options`
+    -  Running aggregator: `python3 /path/to/AmpliconSuiteAggregator/path/src/AmpliconSuiteAggregator.py **options**`
-    -  Using API to upload directly to AmpliconRepository **without aggregation** : `python3 /path/to/AmpliconSuiteAggregator/path/src/AmpliconSuiteAggregator.py --files /path/to/aggregated/file.tar.gz -o projname -u your.amplicon.repository.username@gmail.com --upload_only Yes -s prod`
+    -  Using API to upload directly to AmpliconRepository **without aggregation**: `python3 /path/to/AmpliconSuiteAggregator/path/src/AmpliconSuiteAggregator.py --files /path/to/aggregated/file.tar.gz -o projname -u your.amplicon.repository.username@gmail.com --upload_only Yes -s prod`
+        -  Log into Amplicon Repository, you should see a new project with the output prefix you specified.

   - If using Docker:
-  -   - To run aggregator:
+    - To  Running aggregator:
         1. `docker run --rm -it -v PATH/TO/INPUTS/FOLDER:/inputs/ genepattern/amplicon-suite-aggregator python3 /opt/genepatt/AmpliconSuiteAggregator.py **options**`
-        2.
-    - To send results to Amplicon Repository directly from your local machine using the API, follow these steps:
+    - Using API to upload directly to AmpliconRepository **without aggregation**:
         1. `docker run --rm -it -v PATH/TO/INPUTS/FOLDER:/inputs/ genepattern/amplicon-suite-aggregator python3 /opt/genepatt/AmpliconSuiteAggregator.py -flist /path/to/input_list.txt -u YOUR_AMPLICON_REPOSITORY_EMAIL -o projname -u your.amplicon.repository.username@gmail.com --upload_only Yes -s prod`
         2. Log into Amplicon Repository, you should see a new project with the output prefix you specified.

 ## Programming Language
   - Python

+## Contact
+For any issues
+  - Edwin Huang, edh021@cloud.ucsd.edu